Tomas-Lawton/Street_View/README.md

 ```

 ## Usage
 With the server and client now running, they will automatically syncronise user and moderator data.
-Simply navigate to the /user and /moderator routes.
+Simply navigate to the /user and /moderator routes in seperate Chrome tabs to open the views.
 For example:  # AI_Street_View

+# Deployment

+Do Stuff